After the Earthquake, Check for Injuries and Damage

-First take care of your own situation.
+First, take care of your own situation.
 Remember your emergency plans.
-Aftershocks may cause additional damage or items to fall, so get to a safe location.
+Aftershocks may cause additional damage or items to fall, so quickly get to a safe location.
 Take your disaster supplies kit.

 Once you are safe, help others and check for damage.
 Protect yourself by wearing sturdy shoes and work gloves, to avoid injury from broken glass and debris.
 Also wear a dust mask and eye protection.

 - Check your first aid kit for first-aid manual.

 - If a person is bleeding, apply direct pressure on the wound.
 Use clean gauze or cloth, if available.

 - If a person is not breathing, administer rescue breathing.